Chart Color Schemes

 Recent residential development output has been above average within Mount Gravatt East when compared nationally

-The location has approximately 265 people per dwelling approval, indicating a low density market.
-Population forecasts indicate Mount Gravatt East will gain 2,436 residents through to 2041, according to the latest AreaSearch quarterly estimate.
-Development is keeping pace with projected growth, though buyers may face increasing competition as the population expands.
+Population forecasts indicate Mount Gravatt East will gain 2,430 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Development is keeping reasonable pace with projected growth, though buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development